 3. Rigi Scheidegg (1,643 Meters) and Rigi Kulm (1,752 Meters)

 There are numerous ways to go up to Rigi from Lucerne.
 Listed below are some possibilities:

 - There are steamboats from Lucerne leaving for Vitznau.
-From Vitznau, you can take the train going via Rigi Kaltbad to Rigi Kulm.
+From Vitznau, you can take the train from Rigi Kaltbad to Rigi Kulm.

-- From Weggis, you can take the cable car direct to Rigi Kaltbad.
+- From Weggis, you can take the cable car directly to Rigi Kaltbad.

 - From Rigi Kaltbad, there is a tram going to Rigi Scheidegg.

 - From Goldau/Kräbel and from Gersau/Obergeschwend, there are cable cars going up to Rigi Scheidegg.

 - From Küssnacht SZ, there is a cable car going to Rigi Kulm.

 - From Vitznau, there are two small cable cars – one going to Vitznauerstock and the other to Gersauerstock.
 From both mountains, you have the possibility to hike going to Rigi.

 Rigi is admittedly one of the most visited mountains in the entire Central Switzerland region.
 It lies surrounded by three lakes – Lake Lucerne, Lake Zug, and Lake Lauerz.